 - backyard with grass … for kids and pets, preferably not much grass

-- hard-surface floors in traffic areas and baths
+- hard-surface floors in traffic areas, baths and kitchens

 - single level … much preferred but ideal 2-story is acceptable

 - stucco exterior … the fashion, plus simple to maintain

 - some amenities and/or special features but not over-improved